 Another alternative is to use traction bands on Power Wheels as a way to increase traction.
 The best part is that the tire hacks will save you from spending a fortune on Power Wheels rubber tires to get high traction.

-You can enjoy the best from both worlds while paying a reasonable amount.
-Now the vehicle will really grip to the road and have a lot less chance of tipping over.
+You can enjoy the best of both worlds while paying a reasonable amount.
+Now the vehicle will really grip the road and have a lot less chance of tipping over.

 After the traction is upgraded you can take your vehicles more off-road but it’s important to also keep your child safe.

 If they plan to ride on slopes or bumpy terrain, I would also recommend doing a seat belt upgrade, possibly a 4 piece harness, so they stay in the ride-on at all times and don’t fall out.
 If it’s really going fast, I would also add on a brake pedal so they can stop quicker.

 Please be careful and use at your own risk

 None of the authors, contributors, administrators, or anyone else connected with RCRideOnCars.com, in any way whatsoever, can be responsible for your use of the information contained in or linked from these web pages.